Harsh5225/-llm-chat-backend/Readme.md

 ## Overview

 The **LLM Chat Backend** is an AI-powered chatbot service built using Node.js and Express.
 It integrates with Google Gemini's AI model to generate human-like responses.
-This backend application stores user messages and chat history in MongoDB and uses MongoDB's auto-generated `_id` for user identification.
+This backend application stores user messages and chat history in MongoDB.

 The backend API receives messages, processes them using the Gemini model, and returns AI-generated responses.
 It is designed for easy integration with a frontend application in the future.